Vellu930/crm/README.md

 * [Technologies](#technologies)
 * [Screenshots](#Screenshot)

-### General info
+### General Info

-This project is made for smooth hadling of client database.
-It includes complete table of clients with filtering option, stylish dashboard with up-to-date about tasks, list of most active clients, and current events.
+This project when finished will have login/registration window and data connected with specific user session.
+User can then see dashboard with clients list, calendar of events and task list.

+Messages section can fetch emails from gmail account (after enabling access) and display only those that match the email contacts from client database.

+Client table displayed complete client data and allows data operations like deleting, editing and filtering clients through binded search box.

+Adding new client section is simple form, which will contain data validation and save option.

 ### Technologies
 Project is created with: